 The Koolan Island mine is located in the Buccaneer Archipelago, approximately 140km north of Derby, in the Kimberley region of Western Australia.
-The primary focus of activity in the 2019/20 financial year was continuing the operational ramp-up after the commencement of ore sales in late April 2019 following rebuild of the Main Pit seawall.
+The main focus in the year was progressing the bulk waste stripping program and cutback of Main Pit while commencing remedial upper footwall support works and a major crushing circuit upgrade, all of which are intended to facilitate increased ore production, sales and cashflow from the second half of financial year 2021/22 onwards.